roomacarthur/the-tipsy-quiz/README.md

 ### Colours

-The colours that will be used throughout the site for it's main styling are shown below, these colours have been picked to keep within the design brief of maintaining a simplified viewing pleasure.
+The colours that will be used throughout the site for its main styling are shown below, these colours have been picked to keep within the design brief of maintaining a simplified viewing pleasure.

 ![Colours used for The Tipsy Quiz](/assets/images/readme-images/tipsy-quiz-colours.png)

-The colours will be used in specific ways that compliment one another, maintaining good contrast levels.
+The colours will be used in specific ways that complement one another, maintaining good contrast levels.

 ---